JHRobotics/softgpu/softgpu.md

 But where the textures and rendering buffers stored?
 In something called Guest Memory Region, this is guest system RAM mapped to virtual GPU. vGPU9 stores in GMR working buffer + system memory mapped textures and GPU only mapped textures are in the host memory (in theory they can be in host VRAM only, but usually they are occupying both host RAM and VRAM). vGPU10 also stores GPU mapped textures in guest system RAM (and this RAM is mapped to real GPU, more or less effectively).
 So minimal application eats 64 MB memory (~32 MB runtime + 32 MB frame buffer), typical game eats about 128 MB for vGPU9 and 256 for vGPU10.
 Compressed textures are eating more space, then uncompressed, because you need store both compressed and unpacked variant.
 16-bit frame buffer is larger than 32-bit, because all rendering operations are 32-bit and final version it's software blit to 16-bit.

-Some later game and 3DMark can eat all 512 MB of RAM.
+Some later games and 3DMark can eat all 512 MB of RAM.
 So that why is here GMR limitation, because if the driver (GMR allocation is done by RING-0 driver) eats all usable RAM, system freeze.

-SoftGPU will limit VRAM to 128 MB and GMR to 128 MB for 512 MB system and for 256 if you have 768 MB RAM and more.
+SoftGPU will limit VRAM to 128 MB and GMR to 160 MB for 512 MB system and for 256 MB if you have 768 MB RAM and more.
 These limits can be adjust by this registry keys:

 ```
 REGEDIT4